Research project TIRCON

 • Transfer of research results into clinical practice

-• Promotion of drug development for PKAN/NBIA.
+• Promoting drug development for PKAN/NBIA

 The role of Hoffnungsbaum e.V.